fczanetti/fczanetti/README.md

 In September 2023 I decided to start a new career as a software developer, and since then I have been dedicating most of my time to studies.
 Here you can check some of the main languages and tecnologies I've worked with so far, and also some of my projects.

-- 📖 I'm currently learning how to build REST API's with Django REST framework and Django Ninja;
+- 📖 I'm currently learning how to deploy an application using Docker;
 - 🔍 I'm currently looking for my first job as a Software Developer;
 - 💻 I like developing projects with Python and it's frameworks (specially Django).